 Methods to Pay Off Debt:

-- The Snowball Method: Focus on paying off your smallest debts first, while making minimum payments on larger debts.
+- The debt snowball method prioritizes paying off smaller debts first while making minimum payments on larger ones.
+This approach can provide a strong sense of accomplishment and motivation, making it easier to remain consistent with your debt repayment plan.
 Once a small debt is eliminated, use the money that was allocated to it to tackle the next smallest debt.

 Both methods have their benefits, but the key is consistency.
 By making extra payments whenever possible and avoiding accumulating new debt, you can pay off your obligations faster and with less interest.